librash/tomcat9Install/README.md

 # create install-tomcat.sh file with nano or vi
-# copy & past the below code & run with "sh install-tomcat.sh" command
+# copy & past the code & run with "sh install-tomcat.sh" command